arnabpal2022/chat-room/README.md

-# ChatRoom by Arnab

-This is a Minimal Project of Chatroom made with React and Firebase
+# Chatroom App

+A real-time chat application built with React and Firebase.

+## Introduction

+Welcome to our chatroom app!
+This application allows users to chat in real-time, utilizing the power of React for the frontend and Firebase for backend services.

+## Features

+- Real-time messaging
+- User authentication
+- Responsive design